 Nasdaq listing standards require that a majority of our board of directors be independent.
 An "independent director" is defined generally as a person other than an officer or employee of the company or its subsidiaries or any other individual having a relationship which, in the opinion of the company's board of directors, would interfere with the director's exercise of independent judgment in carrying out the responsibilities of a director.
 Our board of directors has determined that Messrs.
 Flett, Licht and Messman are "independent directors" as defined in the Nasdaq listing standards and applicable SEC rules.
-Our audit committee will be entirely composed of independent directors will have regularly scheduled meetings at which only independent directors are present.
+Our audit committee will be entirely composed of independent directors meeting Nasdaq's additional requirements applicable to members of the audit committee.
+Our independent directors will have regularly scheduled meetings at which only independent directors are present.